 b.
 Life Expectancy at Birth

 There are still ASEAN countries that have an average life expectancy below global standards (72.6 years), which consisted of Indonesia (71.5), Philippines (71.1), Laos (67.6), Cambodia (69.6), and Myanmar (66.9).
-Others five ASEAN countries (Singapore, Brunei Darussalam, Malaysia, Thailand and Vietnam) have an average life expectancy above global standards.
+The other five ASEAN countries (Singapore, Brunei Darussalam, Malaysia, Thailand, and Vietnam) have an average life expectancy above global standards.
 The country with the highest life expectancy in ASEAN is Singapore, which is 83.8 years.
 Living standards, better health services make the life expectancy of people in the Lion Country above other countries in Southeast Asia.
-Singapore at the global level life expectancy get third rank in the world below Hong Kong and Japan.
+Singapore at the global level life expectancy gets the third rank in the world below Hong Kong and Japan.

 c.
 GNI per capita

-Gap of Human development Index in ASEAN can also be seen in the average HDI trend (2010-2018).
-Singapore as a top of ASEAN Human Development Index has an average value of 0.906.
+A gap in the Human Development Index in ASEAN can also be seen in the average HDI trend (2010-2018).
+Singapore as a top of the ASEAN Human Development Index has an average value of 0.906.
 This distance is a big gap in the HDI calculation when compared to Cambodia that has an average value of 0.532.

 ASEAN must see Europe.
 Almost all European countries are developed countries because of solid cooperation, strict regulations, and strong trade.
 But can ASEAN look like Europe?
-The answer is absolutely.
-Great potential of natural resources is the capital to achieve this dream.
+The answer is absolute.
+The great potential of natural resources is the capital to achieve this dream.
 In addition, together we must be able to develop the potential of quality human resources to manage these natural resources for our better ASEAN.